saymrwulf/transformers/notes.md

-2021-08-22T18:10:00 - Minor doc updates: linking to article on quantization (transformers) 2021-08-22T07:59:00 - Refactor for clarity, might break a few tests though (transformers) 2021-09-13T00:39:00 - Refactor for clarity, might break a few tests though (transformers)
+2021-08-22T18:10:00 - Minor doc updates: linking to article on quantization (transformers) 2021-08-22T07:59:00 - Refactor for clarity, might break a few tests though (transformers) 2021-09-13T00:39:00 - Refactor for clarity, might break a few tests though (transformers) 2021-09-13T07:02:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers)